New York Gov. Kathy Hochul tests positive for Covid-19, is asymptomatic and isolating

-New York Gov. Kathy Hochul announced she tested positive Sunday with Covid-19 and is asymptomatic.
+New York Gov. Kathy Hochul canceled plans to visit Washington, D.C., Monday after testing positive Sunday for Covid-19.

 Today I tested positive for COVID-19.
 Thankfully, I’m vaccinated and boosted, and I’m asymptomatic.
 I’ll be isolating and working remotely this week.— Governor Kathy Hochul (@GovKathyHochul) May 8, 2022